gip-inclusion/archive-communaute-wp/wp-content/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.1.2 =
+* Notifications - Handled notification content backslash issue for specific special characters

+= 2.1.1 =
+* Core - Small improvements to plugin updates logic by reducing the number of requests to check updates

+= 2.1.0.2 =
+* Fixed versioning issue

 = 2.0.5 =
 * Zoom - Handled add meeting/webinar performance issue by processing notifications and emails in the background